AndrewVos/andrewvos.com/cv/AndrewVos.md

   - Writing code on prototyping boards...
 Wemos, Arduino etc.
   - Playing with my .vimrc and writing scripts for Arch Linux

-### Recent Projects

-[**myfil.ms**](https://myfil.ms) basically goodreads but for films, and much simpler.
-Good film recommendations too.

-[**anmo.io**](https://anmo.io/) is a tool to quickly create websites with markdown.
-I use it for [andrewvos.com](andrewvos.com).

-[**ancientcitadel.com**](http://ancientcitadel.com) is a gif aggregator.
-It has it's own API that converts animated gifs to webm and mp4 formats.
-Supporting both formats means the videos work on all common browsers.
-Also the size of the gifs is drastically reduced.

-[**garrison**](https://github.com/AndrewVos/garrison) is a tool used to deploy software to large amounts of docker containers running on Amazon EC2.

 ## I like working with

 - Ruby, JavaScript, React, HTML, Tailwind CSS, Go